dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-4.md

 :::zone-end

-<xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext%2A> registers the given context as a service in the app's service collection.
+<xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextFactory%2A> registers a factory for the given context as a service in the app's service collection.

 <xref:Microsoft.EntityFrameworkCore.SqlServerDbContextOptionsExtensions.UseSqlServer%2A> or <xref:Microsoft.EntityFrameworkCore.SqliteDbContextOptionsBuilderExtensions.UseSqlite%2A> configures the context to connect to either a Microsoft SQL Server or SQLite database.
 Other providers are available to connect to additional types of databases.